kiran9380/Techboy_ChatApp/README.md

 ### Summary

 This project demonstrates a basic chat application with file transfer capabilities.
 The server (`romeo.py`) and client (`juliet.py`) use TCP sockets for communication.
-The ChatGPT assistant provided detailed explanations and documentation, helping to understand socket programming, message handling, and file transfers.
-Additionally,